Sharath-majjigi/Sharath-majjigi/README.md

 <img align="right" alt="Coding" width="300" height="250" src="https://cdn.dribbble.com/users/1292677/screenshots/6139167/avento.gif">

 <h3><a id="user-content-about-me" class="anchor" aria-hidden="true" href="#about-me"></a>🙋‍♂️ About me</h3>
+I worked as a Backend developer Intern and SDE Intern.
+I have an academic background in B.tech in Computer science and engineering and strong technical skills in backend web Development.
 I am a tech enthusiast who enjoys connecting the dots be it ideas from different disciplines, people from different teams, or applications from different industries.
-I have an academic background in B.tech in Computer science and engineering and strong technical skills in app development and backend web Development.

 <h4>I’m looking to collaborate on Open-Source Projects<img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Handshake.gif" width="40px"></h4>